stevegrunwell/technical-debt/slides.md

 * Technical debt is a part of life, but by making good decisions we can minimize its impact.
     * It's only a problem if it's costing you time, money, and/or sanity
-* Ever vigilent, always watching for red flags we discussed: spaghetti code, committed libraries, todo comments, dragon lairs, bad+brittle tests, branching for special cases, dead code
+* Ever vigilent, always watching for red flags we discussed (spaghetti code, committed libraries, bad tests, branching for special cases, dead code, etc.)
 * Identify *what* you want to solve, then make a plan
 * A solid test suite is worth its weight in gold
     * E2E and integration tests at the start help ensure your app doesn't break as you refactor